 Learning with a Light Table: Ten Frame Activities

 Ten frames are a staple in lower elementary classrooms.
-I found a way to create this ten frame mat and an open ended math activity.
+I found a way to create this ten-frame mat and open-ended math activity.

-First, I took a ran through a sheet of lamination empty.
-Then I used black Washi tape to create a ten frame.
+First, I took a run through a sheet of lamination empty.
+Then I used black Washi tape to create a ten-frame.
 I used Washi tape because it is what I had on hand and I knew I could peel it off and reapply to get it to the right size easily.
-You could also use painters tape as well.
+You could also use painter’s tape as well.